Key takeaways

 This changes the logic of choosing art compared to any other room.
 Not because the standards are lower, but because the function is different.
 This guide covers how to apply those different standards to find the right piece that genuinely belongs in the most personal room in your home.

+Center one piece above the headboard, sized to the headboard, at standard eye-level height.
 The primary position for bedroom wall art is above the bed.
 Specifically: centered above the headboard, at a height that closes the visual gap between the headboard and the ceiling without feeling cramped.
-The center of the piece should fall at approximately 57 to 60 inches (145 to 150 cm) from the floor, the same eye-level standard that applies throughout the home.
-The bottom of the piece should sit 6 to 8 inches (15 to 20 cm) above the top of the headboard.

 This does not mean the art has to be soft or decorative.
 It means it should not be as assertive as a home office piece.
 There is a clear difference between bold and demanding.
 The piece can be bold: strong composition, high contrast, clear visual identity.
 It should not be demanding: loud, busy, or requiring active cognitive engagement to process while you are trying to rest.